rikoprogrammer/analyze/README.md

 ## Example

-This is a basic example which shows you how request for summary statistics and frequency table:
+This is a basic example which shows you how request for summary statistics and frequency table and also produce request for a graph

 ``` r
 library(analyze)